michaelrambeau/it/src/documents/posts/2014-07-brastlel-remit-story.html.md

 In April, I was told that an other project (to allow users without email to subscribe by SMS) became the new priority.
 Because of that new project, I was asked to include new features in the web site.

-I told them I wll do that but I will do it using the new "responsive layout", meaning that the 2 projects will be released int he same time.
+I told them I would do that but I would do it using the new "responsive layout", meaning that the 2 projects would be released in the same time.

 Basically I took advantage of an other project to "push" my ideas.

 I convinced the Brastel Remit manager that I could deliver the web site renewal without delaying the other project.

-I was in a rush to finish all pages (around 50 page!) but I did it.
+I was in a rush to finish all pages (around 50 pages!) but I did it.

 ##Conclusion, what I learned

 The brand new web site was released on 2014 July, exactly 11 months after the first proposal I sent.
-How happy I was ot see "my ideas" on line !
+How happy I was to see "my ideas" online !

 The "Brastel Remit General Executive Manager" manager was happy too:

 > Michaelさんの情熱(Passion)はとてもうれしく思います。実現してくれてありがとうございました。
  <small>AAN</small>

+... that can be translated by "I'm very pleased with your enthousiasm.
+Thank you for having realized it."

 I learned some things about working for a Japanese company: